Del Monte Foods: Sale Wind-Down and Minority Lender Appeal Fight

 | Total DIP Facilities | $912,500,000 | — |

-The DIP Term Loan Facility totals $412.5 million, structured as a combination of new money lending and a roll-up of prepetition debt.
-Of the total, $165 million represents new funding—actual cash infused into the estate to support operations and the sale process.
-The remaining $247.5 million consists of a roll-up of the prepetition Super-Senior First-Out Loans, converting that prepetition obligation into DIP debt with superpriority administrative expense status.
+The DIP Term Loan totals $412.5 million, structured as new money lending plus a roll-up of prepetition debt.
+Of that total, $165 million is new cash infused into the estate, and $247.5 million is a roll-up of the prepetition Super-Senior First-Out Loans into DIP debt with superpriority administrative expense status.
+The term loan carries interest at SOFR plus 9.50%, split 1.00% cash pay and 8.50% payment-in-kind, elevating the lenders' prepetition claims ahead of other prepetition creditors.

-Interim funding.
+Both facilities mature nine months after the petition date.
+The DIP Motion was filed on July 2, 2025, with interim approval granted the same day.
+The Final DIP Order came on August 12, 2025, after a contested hearing process.
 At the interim stage, the court authorized $100 million in new money borrowing and $150 million in roll-up loans, along with approximately $211.2 million in DIP ABL loans deemed funded to refinance amounts outstanding under the prepetition ABL facility.

 Bidding procedures and stalking horse.
-The sale process follows a structured timeline established by the bidding procedures order entered on August 13, 2025.
+The sale process follows a structured timeline established by the Bidding Procedures Order entered on August 13, 2025.

 | Milestone | Date |